cmaes

 * [Optuna](https://github.com/optuna/optuna) : A hyperparameter optimization framework that supports CMA-ES using this library under the hood.

-* (If you have a project which uses `cmaes` and want your own project to be listed here, please submit a GitHub issue.)
+* (If you are using `cmaes` in your project and would like it to be listed here, please submit a GitHub issue.)

 **Other libraries:**

-* [pycma](https://github.com/CMA-ES/pycma) : Most famous CMA-ES implementation by Nikolaus Hansen.
+* [pycma](https://github.com/CMA-ES/pycma) : Most renowned CMA-ES implementation, created and maintained by Nikolaus Hansen.

-* [evojax](https://github.com/google/evojax) : EvoJAX provides a JAX-port of this library.
+* [evojax](https://github.com/google/evojax) : evojax offers a JAX-port of this library.

-* [evosax](https://github.com/RobertTLange/evosax) : evosax provides JAX-based CMA-ES and sep-CMA-ES implementation, which is inspired by this library.
+* [evosax](https://github.com/RobertTLange/evosax) : evosax provides a JAX-based implementation of CMA-ES and sep-CMA-ES, inspired by this library.

 **References:**

-* [5] [R. Ros, N. Hansen, A Simple Modification in CMA-ES Achieving Linear Time and Space Complexity, PPSN, 2008.](https://hal.inria.fr/inria-00287367/document)
+* [Ros and Hansen 2008] [R. Ros, N. Hansen, A Simple Modification in CMA-ES Achieving Linear Time and Space Complexity, PPSN, 2008.](https://hal.inria.fr/inria-00287367/document)

 Raw data